Diophantine equation: Degree two

 does not have any other solution than the trivial solution (0, 0, 0).
 In fact, by dividing x, y, and z by their greatest common divisor, one may suppose that they are coprime.
 The squares modulo 4 are congruent to 0 and 1.
 Thus the left-hand side of the equation is congruent to 0, 1, or 2, and the right-hand side is congruent to 0 or 3.
 Thus the equality may be obtained only if x, y, and z are all even, and are thus not coprime.
 Thus the only solution is the trivial solution (0, 0, 0).
 This shows that there is no rational point on a circle of radius $\sqrt{3}$, centered at the origin.

-More generally, the Hasse principle allows deciding whether a homogeneous Diophantine equation of degree two has an integer solution, and computing a solution if there exist.
+More generally, the Hasse–Minkowski theorem determines whether a homogeneous quadratic equation has a nontrivial rational solution by testing solvability over the real numbers and over the p-adic numbers; clearing denominators then gives a nontrivial integer solution.

 If a non-trivial integer solution is known, one may produce all other solutions in the following way.